 ASC Study Guides provide you with a comprehensive approach to exploring the plays in your classroom.
-From the basics of getting your students out of their seats and thinking like early modern actors, to exploring historical context, staging challenges, and the intricacies of Shakespeare’s wordplay, to the challenge of assessment, ASC Study Guides give you a start-to-finish model for Shakespeare education.
+From the basics of getting your students out of their seats and thinking like early modern actors, to exploring historical context, staging challenges, and the intricacies of Shakespeare’s wordplay, to the challenge of assessment, ASC Study Guides give you start-to-finish lesson plans for Shakespeare education.

 Each semester, the American Shakespeare Center devotes a seminar to the classroom applications of plays from our repertoire.
-Professor Ralph Alan Cohen, the education staff, and our troupe of professional actors provide teachers with a host of materials and techniques for bringing Shakespeare to life for their students.
+Professor Ralph Alan Cohen, the education staff, and our troupe of professional actors provide teachers with a host of materials, techniques, and lesson plans for bringing Shakespeare to life for their students.

 Specially scheduled morning performances provide teachers and students the opportunity to experience the thrill of the Renaissance stage.
 All school matinees include a post-show discussion with actors from the show at no additional charge.
 For further information about bringing your students to see a show at the Blackfriars Playhouse, please contact our Group Sales Manager at 540-885-5588, ext.
 24.